Category: Vegan Puerto Rican Recipes

 Instructions

-• Roughly chop the Sofrito ingredients and blend them in a food processor until smooth.
-You can add a bit of olive oil if needed.
+Roughly chop the culantro, cilantro, ají dulce peppers, onion, garlic, and green bell pepper.
+Blend these ingredients in a food processor until smooth.
+You can add a bit of olive oil if needed to help blend.
+Freeze any excess in ice cube trays for future use.

-• Season the soup with salt and pepper to taste.
-For an extra depth of flavor, add a splash of vinegar to balance the flavors.
+Serve the grilled tofu hot, garnished with chopped cilantro, sliced avocado, and your choice of grilled or roasted vegetables.
+For an extra burst of flavor, drizzle a splash of vinegar over the dish to balance the flavors.

 Tips and Variations